shengwu1026/netlogo-trustmodel-ui/README.md

 * npm install
 * npm run start

+**Note**

-Note: Please use node version 6.9.4.
+1. Please use node version 6.9.4.
+Have not tested other versions.
+2. You need to get backend running to fetch API.
+URL is default to localhost:8080.
+Change it in /src/api/dashboard.js if needed.
+Get the backend repo from https://github.com/SadiaWaleem/netlogo-trustmodel-backend.